 I had a mother who continued to learn and grow and create well into her eighties, who regained a love life in her sixties after a long drought, meeting a wonderful man who was her partner for almost twenty years, who took photos while she sketched, and was her personal “sag wagon” driver on the many Cross Minnesota Bike Rides she did.
 I had a mother who morphed from a modern dance teacher and choreographer into a fitness visionary and advocate for home-bound seniors in the Twin Cities.
 I had a mother who loved me, but couldn’t always show it.

-No turnaround happens all at once.
+The turnaround took time.
 My friend Susan was a magazine culture writer in Washington, whose perk was tickets to everything, and she loved to take friends along on their birthdays.
 One year she took me to the Trocks, aka Les Ballets Trockadero de Monte Carlo.

 We watched this all male dance troupe perform technically brilliant and hilarious parodies of ballet and modern dance.
 Re-imagining Pavlova’s “dying Swan” with molting feathers.
 A hysterical Dance of The Little Swans.
 Side-splitting send ups of Balanchine, Martha Graham, and Doris Humphrey.